Chang-Yu-Chang/ecoprospector/docs/source/content/mapping_file.rst

     :type: integer
     :default: ``2100``

-    Number of microbial species in global pool.
+    Number of microbial species in the global pool.

 .. confval:: sf